 - Choose a VPN you wish to use, again I recommend ExpressVPN.

-- Go to its website and sign up.
-You will need to choose a payment plan and enter your email and payment details.
+- Go to its site and sign up.
+You will need to choose a payment plan and enter your email address and payment details.

 - Download their VPN app for the device you want to unblock on.